wuxc/pywin32doc/md/PyIADsContainer.md

 ## PyIADsContainer Object

-A COM interface to ADSI's IADsContainer interface.
+A COM interface to ADSI's IADsContainer interface\.
 Derived from[PyIUnknown](#pyiunknown)

 #### Methods